Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 Veterans with a lower than 100% disability rating but who can’t work due to service-connected disabilities may qualify for Total Disability based on Individual Unemployability, or TDIU benefits.
 This program allows veterans to receive the same compensation and benefits as those with a 100% VA disability rating.

 Under TDIU, the Department of Veterans Affairs may consider you totally disabled if you can’t hold a steady job due to your disability.
-Qualifying for TDIU can give you access to greater compensation and benefits.
-However, the program has strict eligibility requirements Veterans Guide is here to help.
+Qualifying for TDIU can provide access to greater compensation and benefits; however, the program has strict eligibility requirements.
+Veterans Guide is here to help.
 We can review your case and connect you with an advocate to help prove you are eligible for TDIU benefits.

-You must meet certain eligibility criteria involving your disability ratings and capacity for employment to qualify for TDIU.
-To be eligible for the program, the VA must determine that your service-connected condition prevents you from maintaining substantially gainful employment.
+You must meet specific eligibility criteria related to your disability ratings and employment capacity to qualify for TDIU.
+To be eligible for the program, the VA must determine that you have a service-connected condition—a disabling injury or illness acquired during or exacerbated by your military service.
+In addition, the condition must prevent you from maintaining substantially gainful employment.
+You must also have medical evidence of your disability and documentation that proves it affects your ability to work.

-In addition, you must meet either schedular or extra-schedular requirements.
+To get TDIU benefits, you must meet either schedular or extraschedular requirements.
 These determine if your combined disability ratings qualify you for a 100% compensation level.

 However, you can still qualify even if your ratings fall below the required thresholds.
 This is known as extra-schedular TDIU.
 In these cases, the VA reviews your situation more closely, and approval is much more difficult to get.